thealliancenow/thealliancenow.github.io/README.markdown

 Adding Actions
 --------------

-1. In Terminal, run `bundle exec middleman article Title` where "Title" is your action name.
+1. In Terminal, run `bundle exec middleman article your-post-url` where `your-post-url` is your action slug.
+You'll have to update the `title` field in the front matter from `your-post-url` to `Your Action Title`.

 2. In the frontmatter (found at the top of the file that was generated), add about how long the action should take as the `duration`: